cbms26/JCUBSB-group-1/theme.md

 - **Header Settings:** Adjust header layout and background.
 - **Footer Settings:** Add custom footer text and social media links.

-## Additional Information
-- **Localization:** The theme is translation-ready and includes a `.pot` file in the `languages` directory.
-- **SEO Optimization:** Basic SEO optimizations with HTML5 semantics, meta tags, and schema markup.

----

 This `theme.md` provides the essential information needed for a new developer to understand and continue developing the JCUBSB theme.